LearningKijo/KQL/KQL-XDR-Hunting/XDR-SIEM-Detection/XDR-SIEM-Detection-Query-Repository/03-XDR-AnalyzingAllDetections-With-MITRE-ATTCK.md

-# XDR : Analyzing All Detections MITRE ATT&CK
+# XDR : Analyzing All Detections With MITRE ATT&CK
 This query displays alerts detected in all Defender security products and correlates each of them with MITRE ATT&CK techniques.
 Each record (MITRE ATT&CK technique) lists the details of alerts detected in each product as dynamic values, including detection time, ID, title and detection source.

 #### Table name & Description